smurfix/devrun/README.rst

 correct startup order), and provides a common interface for messaging and object storage.

+Currently, there are modules for

+  * modbus power meters
+    * SDM630
+	* UMG96
+  * ABL/Sursum EVC chargers
+  * power supply, distributing available power among chargers intelligently
+    * simple current limit
+	* power limit (delta between current usage and max capacity)

+There's also an independent modbus gateway module which uses pymodbus to multiplex multiple units to remote modbus-TCP devices.
+The author uses that to talk to dumb modbus meters which only do one concurrent TCP connection.

 DevRun requires Python 3.5.
 It uses asyncio natively.

+Future plans include persistent distributed storage (etcd), interfacing to chargers with OCPP, "manual" mode for ABL/Sursum chargers, and modular access control.